MaikoTan/MaikoTan/README.md

 ### Hi there

-This is Maiko Sinkyaet Tan (/maɪkɔ ˌsinˈkiʌt tɑn/), currently a web front-end developer.
+This is Maiko Sinkyaet Tan (/ˈmaikʰɔ ˌsʰinˈkiʌt tɑn/), currently a web front-end developer.

 - 💪I write JavaScript, TypeScript and Python.
 Sometimes I try my best to do pratices with C# and C++.
 - 🌏I speak Chinese, Japanese, English and a little French.